SECTION 8: BUYING A FOREIGN FREEHOLD CONDOMINIUM IN PHUKET

 When the property is ultimately sold, however many years in the future that maybe, the freehold title will be transferred away from the BVI company.
 When that happens, the ultimate seller (the final owner of the company) will have to pay income tax based on the total capital gains earned on the property.

-Condotel and Hotel-Licensed Condominiums
+Condotels and Hotel-Licensed Condominiums in Phuket

 A Condotel is a hybrid species of Phuket real estate combining the services of a hotel and a condominium.
 It is a common concept in other parts of the world, which permits individual units to be privately purchased, and then rented as hotel accommodation.
 In short, this type of ownership is for anyone purely interested in investment, not for someone seeking a second home.